Local measurements and the entanglement transition in quantum spin chains: On SPT phases

 Definition~\ref{def: short range entangled states} generalizes the idea that short-range entangled states are obtained from trivial product states by finite-time quasi-local evolutions, as first formulated in \cite{Chen_2010_LREvsSRE}.
-Indeed, short-range entanglement is often defined thanks to Locally Generated Automorphisms (LGAs) arising from a time–dependent interaction \(H(s)\) with a finite \(f\)-norm.
-See \cite{Kapustin_2021_classification_bosonicSPT,ogata2021classificationsymmetryprotectedtopological,bachmann_classification_2024,carvalho_classification_2024,bachmann_many-body_2024} for more details on such a construction.
-They form an important subclass of $C^*$-automorphisms and satisfy the split property \eqref{eq: split-automorphism}.
-Indeed, if \(\alpha_s^H\) denotes the Heisenberg dynamics generated by the time dependent interaction \(H(s)\), then it satisfies the split property
+Indeed, short-range entanglement is often defined using locally generated automorphisms (LGAs) arising from a time–dependent local interaction \(K(s)\), see \cite{Kapustin_2021_classification_bosonicSPT,ogata2021classificationsymmetryprotectedtopological,bachmann_classification_2024,carvalho_classification_2024,bachmann_many-body_2024}.
+From the point of view of this paper, LGAs form an important subclass of automorphisms and satisfy the factorization property \eqref{eq: split-automorphism}.
+Indeed, if \(\alpha_s^K\) denotes the dynamics generated by the time-dependent interaction \(K(s)\), then it satisfies the factorization property